Unboxed-Software/solana-course/content/oracles.md

 });
 ```

-With that all written you should be able to run `anchor test` in your terminal and get 4 passing tests!
+If you feel confident in the testing logic, go ahead and run `anchor test` in your shell of choice.
+You should get four passing tests.

-If you don’t something is wrong, feel free to check the working code [here](https://github.com/Unboxed-Software/micheal-burry-escrow).
+If something went wrong, go back through the demo and make sure you got everything right.
+Pay close attention to the intent behind the code rather than just copy/pasting.
+Also feel free to review the working code [on the `main` branch of its Github repository](https://github.com/Unboxed-Software/micheal-burry-escrow).

 ## Challenge

-As a challenge to take what you’ve learned in this lesson and apply it, create a fallback plan if the data feed ever goes down.
+As an independent challenge, create a fallback plan if the data feed ever goes down.
 If the Oracle queue has not updated the aggregator account in X time or if the data feed account does not exist anymore, withdraw the user’s escrowed funds.

-A potential solution to this challenge can be found [here](https://github.com/Unboxed-Software/micheal-burry-escrow/tree/solution).
+A potential solution to this challenge can be found [in the Github repository on the `challenge-solution` branch](https://github.com/Unboxed-Software/micheal-burry-escrow/tree/challenge-solution).